TJMKuijpers/FAiRData/Electronic Lab Journal/Readme.md

 <h1> Electronic Lab Notebook Guide </h1>

 An Electronic Lab Notebook (ELN) is a digital version that replicates an interface much like a page in your paper lab notebook.
-In your ELN you can enter protocols, observations, other data just like you would do on paper.
-ELNs offer several advantages over traditional paper notebooks; they facilitate good data management practices, providing for data security, auditing, and collaboration.
+Just like a paper journal, you can add protocols, observations, and other data to your ELN.
+ELNs offer several advantages over traditional paper notebooks; they facilitate good data management practices, provide data security, auditing, and collaboration.

 <h2> The advantages of an Electronic Lab Notebook </h2>
 This guide consists of different sections: information, Table of Contents, and two project examples. <br>